nuclearsalmon/project-accela/readme.md

 ## Notes
-* The full code for the [server module][module_server] and [PrismaWM][plugin_prismawm] will be uploaded at a later date, as it's not quite ready yet and I'm disstatisfied with the current code quality.
+* The full code for the [server module][module_server] and [PrismaWM][plugin_prismawm] will be uploaded at a later date, as it's not quite ready yet and I'm dissatisfied with the current code quality.
 * I plan on adding support for more protocols than simply telnet, as well as implementing encryption for all protocols.
 Telnet will do for now though.

 <br>